-- Considering who is essential to be on the premises; for example, back of house workers should work from home if at all possible. - Planning for the minimum number of people needed on site to operate safely and effectively. - Monitoring the wellbeing of people who are working from home and helping them stay connected to the rest of the workforce, especially if the majority of their colleagues are onsite. - Keeping in touch with off-site workers on their working arrangements including their welfare, mental and physical health and personal security. - Providing equipment for people to work from home safely and effectively, for example, remote access to work systems.
+- Consider the maximum number of people who can be safely accommodated on site - Planning for a phased return to work for people safely and effectively - Monitoring the wellbeing of people who are working from home and helping them stay connected to the rest of the workforce, especially if the majority of their colleagues are onsite. - Keeping in touch with off-site workers on their working arrangements including their welfare, mental and physical health and personal security. - Providing equipment for people to work at home safely and effectively, for example, remote access to work systems.